dshawul/Scorpio/Readme.md

 This is very straightforward:

     git clone https://github.com/dshawul/Scorpio.git
-    cd Scorpio && make && cd ..
+    cd Scorpio && ./build.sh && cd ..

-This will get you a linux scorpio executable.
+This will build you a scorpio executable in the bin/ directory.

 #### Testing on the CPU